magnesj/ResInsight/docs/GridImportExport.md

 You can select several grid files in one go by multiple selection of files (Ctrl + left mouse button, Shift + left mouse button).
 </div>

+#### Result Index File

+If enabled, ResInsight will generate an index file when reading the eclipse result files for the first time.
+This file will significantly reduce the time used to open the case next time.
+The file is named _`<casename>.RESINSIGHT_IDX`_.

 ### Time Step Filtered Eclipse Result
 Some Eclipse files have an enormous amount of time steps.
 If only a selection of the time steps really are needed for the session, the time steps can be filtered before loading.
 This can possibly speed up the import a great deal.
 Filtering can be done in the following way.